Inverkeithing Harbour: History

 The first records of a port at Inverkeithing date to the 14th Century; Inverkeithing was probably the landing place for the early Queensferry Passage during the 12th century.

-A harbour is first recorded in 1587; in 1666, there is further mention of piers and "heads".
+Inverkeithing Harbour at its present location is first recorded in 1587; in 1666, there is the first mention of piers and "heads".

+In 1651, military authorities, with a view to preventing the vessels of Cromwell from entering Inverkeithing Bay, blocked the entrance to the harbour by "casting great stones" and also "sinking ships and barques".

 In 1703, it was recorded that "the entry to Inverkeithing Bay or Harbour is large and open...
 Along the Shoar below there is a large and convenient key of Stone".

 The present harbour dates from the late 18th century, constructed as the terminus for the Halbeath Waggon Way - built in 1783.
 The Halbeath Waggon way took coal from the Halbeath Colliery to be exported via Inverkeithing harbour.
 Shipping peaked in the late 18th and early 19th century.
 As boat size and traffic increased, the harbour's relatively shallow depth became a problem, and trade from the harbour reduced after the Halbeath Colliery closed in 1850.

 In 2004, Historic Environment Scotland awarded Inverkeithing Harbour Category B listed status.